zackbatist/open-archaeo/README.md

 - adreinhard / cca / [GitHub](https://github.com/adreinhard/cca) - Colossal Cave Adventure digital palaeography and epigraphy project
 - benmarwick / archaeology-grand-challenges.r / [Gist](https://gist.github.com/benmarwick/d3eb3167ccb2116197ca) - Sketch of a look at the 'grand challenges' of Kintigh et al. 2014
+- joeroe / caa2019_halfway_house / [GitHub](https://github.com/joeroe/caa2019_halfway_house) - This poster presents an approach that helps archaeological projects maintain an authoritative database, while retaining the flexibility and accessibility needed for ongoing research with multiple collaborators, by implementing a server–client architecture to maintain a single, consistent research database
 ## Bits & Bobs

 + steko / missing / [GitHub](https://github.com/steko/missing) - You have a sequence of numbered items and want to check if any are missing